joshkitt/cloud-certification/aws/aws-csaa.md

 - IAM user - can attach permissions for what that user can do
 - Can assume a Role

+Groups
-Groups - manage permissions for a group of IAM users
+- Manage permissions for a group of IAM users

+Roles
-Roles - Enables a user or AWS service to assume permissions for a task
+- Enables an AWS service to assume permissions for a task

 Policy
 - JSON document that defines permissions for AWS IAM identity principal